TiggieF/mcsBuilder/stages/stage8/MANUAL.md

 ## Volume sliders and mute toggles
 - Use the compact **Master**, **Music**, and **SFX** sliders (no numeric readout) to adjust loudness; moving any slider immediately updates the mix.
 - **Mute All** silences everything; **Mute Music** or **Mute SFX** affect only that channel.
 Unmuting resumes audio at the slider levels.
+- Pause/Resume should not interrupt the looping background track; it keeps playing until you win (or restart), where it stops and then restarts when you begin again.

 ## Snow HUD confirmation
-- When snow begins, the HUD weather card highlights the **❄️** icon, the label reads “Snowing,” the “SNOW!” head bubble appears, and the “Snow Active” banner shows.
+- When snow begins, the HUD weather card highlights the **❄️** icon, the label reads “Snowing,” the “SNOW!” head bubble appears above the player, and the “Snow Active” banner shows.
 - When snow stops, the ❄️ fades out, the label returns to “Clear Skies,” and the banner hides; the head bubble also clears after its brief display.